All of us who do creative work, we get into it because we have good taste.

 scrutinized because that is where the depth of love reaches.
 It is in the detail where the care shines the most.

-being built today.
 When I reflect on formative experiences that shaped my design

 sensibilities and taste, I realize that what captivated me wasn't just visual appeal,